It also sets a basic allowance for MPs and determines their superannuation.

 If MPs contribute to a personal superannuation scheme, an ‘employer’ contribution is made based on an ordinary member’s salary.
 An ordinary member is an MP who holds no other office in respect of which a salary is payable under the Members of Parliament (Remuneration and Services) Act 2013.

-Members of Parliament (Remuneration and Services) Act 2013 - NZ Legislation(external link)
+Members of Parliament (Remuneration and Services) Act 2013 – New Zealand Legislation(external link)

 For MPs elected before 1992, who have served consistently since that date, there is an entitlement to membership of the Government Superannuation Fund (GSF) scheme, which provides for a pension on leaving Parliament that reflects years of service.